Johnny Carson: Religion

 As an adult, Carson was not a regular churchgoer, although during his childhood he was raised as a Methodist and during high school attended Christian Endeavor meetings at the local church.

 Marriages

 In October 1949, Carson married Jody Wolcott in North Platte, Nebraska.
-The marriage was volatile, with infidelities committed by both parties, and ended in divorce in 1963.
+The marriage was volatile, with infidelities committed by both parties, and ended in divorce in May 1963.